powernsx/powernsx.github.io/tools.md

 permalink: /tools/
 ---

-## PowerNSX based tools
+# PowerNSX based tools

 PowerNSX has been released for almost a year.
 It has been a fantastic ride thus far.
 What started off as a little project by Nick has resulted in lots of administrators around the world using PowerNSX in many different ways.
 Some of the tools we have seen are superb and this page here serves as a reference.

-## Tools of Interest

-Here is a shoutout to some cool tools that use PowerNSX.
+Here is a shoutout to some of them.
 This list will be updated periodically.

-### Automated Visio Diagramming with PowerNSX
+## Automated Visio Diagramming with PowerNSX

 Author: Nick Bradford
 Summary: This tool provides administrators the ability to document their logical NSX and VSD topologies and automatically import them into Visio.
 Tool is two parts: Bundle Capture, and Bundle Diagrammer.